 We’re all going to die …. (one day)

-About ten years ago, whilst doing some DIY building work, in the evening after a hard day in the office, I was unfortunate enough to overexert and under-hydrate myself, and woke up on the floor, to find my poor old “Her Indoors”, and an Ambulance man, standing over me.
+About fifteen years ago, whilst doing some DIY building work, in the evening after a hard day in the office, I was unfortunate enough to overexert and under-hydrate myself, and woke up on the floor, to find my poor old “Her Indoors”, and an Ambulance man, standing over me.
 Now, I understand the medical rule is … find a fat man on the floor unconscious it must be his heart, so off I was whisked to the local hospital.

 As we arrived and the doctor stood over me listening to the paramedic, I overheard the nurse say